FSharpBristol/FSharpTurtleTutorial/README.md

 * Run the ".NET Core 1.1 SDK - Installer" from here: https://www.microsoft.com/net/download/core#/current
 * Run the ".NET Core 1.0.3 runtime - Installer" from here: https://www.microsoft.com/net/download/core#/lts/runtime

+## Starting the Workshop

+Firstly run `dotnet restore` and `dotnet build` in the "FSharp-Version" folder

+Then run `dotnet restore` in the "Unit-Tests" folder.

+The "Unit-Tests" project hold a series of failing tests.
+The exercise is to simply make the tests pass by modifying the "Exercise" project.

+To execute the tests, run `dotnet test` inside the "Unit-Tests" folder

 ## Specifications

 ```gherkin